tadeaspetak/petite-file-browser/design-document/design-document.md

 ### Cross-Site-Request-Forgery (CSRF)

-Since CSRF exploits are applicable only with state-changing requests, we have a single candidate to protect, namely the `POST /sign-in` endpoint.
+Since CSRF exploits are applicable only with state-changing requests, we have a single candidate to protect, namely the `POST /auth/session` endpoint.
 To prevent the login flavour of CSRF, let's:

  - Disable `CORS`; in our case, this is the default behaviour.
  - Check the `Content-Type` header is set to `application/json` to prevent e.g. 3rd party forms from being submitted to our endpoint.
  - Set the `sameSite` attribute of our `sessionId` cookie to `lax` to prevent it from being sent on cross-site requests (with the exception of the "safe" `GET` and `HEAD` which should never be modifying state).

- The above combo 👆 should actually suffice, but we might as well implement token-based mitigation for good measure and practice:
+ The above combo 👆 should actually suffice, but we might as well implement double-submit cookie mitigation for good measure and practice:

-  - Once the user hits the `sign-in` view, the client will ping the API to obtain a `csrfId` token via a cookie in the response (`sameSite: strict`).
-This token token will be sent alongside the credentials in the JSON body and checked against the one in the cookie to verify taht the `sign-in` request is being sent from our own site.
+  - Whenever the client requests our SPA, it receives a `csrf` token via a cookie (`sameSite: strict`).
+This token will be sent alongside the credentials in a `x-csrf-token` header and checked against the one in the cookie to verify the `sign-in` request is being sent from our own site.

 ### Security in the Real World